pspakit/phisigmapiwebsite/design-doc.md

 ## Technical Implementation

 Please consult the current IT chair for technical details regarding implementation, including technologies to be used, API routes, database concerns, and any other technical requirements.

+Consider building with some techniques outlined in [this repo](https://github.com/alan2207/bulletproof-react).